 Minor financial crimes are usually handled by the state government in a state court.

-The federal government is likely to get involved when there is an organized element behind the financial crime, and when the organized element is operating over a large area.
+The federal government is likely to get involved when there is an organized element behind the financial crime operating over a large area.

 Penalties for financial crimes include a lengthy prison term, fines and asset forfeitures.

 A large number of cases (estimated 29%) that appear in federal court involve drugs in one way or another.
 The federal government classifies drug offenses into three major categories.